 Our Team

-The Scientific Advisory Council led by the Scientific Directorate shares their expertise on FQxI’s current scientific programs and helps with future scientific program planning alongside the Lead Team.
+The Scientific Advisory Council shares a wide range of expertise on FQxI’s scientific programs and helps with scientific planning efforts with the Lead Team and the Board.

 Lead Team